jgorset/fandjango-example/README.md

 * *Canvas Page* - The URL you'd like your application to be accessed from, eg. "http://apps.facebook.com/myapp".
 * *Canvas URL* - The URL that Facebook may load your application from, eg. "http://myserver.com".

-You'll find both of these in the *Facebook Integration* section.
+You'll find both of these options in the *Facebook Integration* section.

 ### Create a new Django project